Hi,

 Where is the post?

 I told myself yesterday that I needed to write a post for tomorrow.
 I wrote down several drafts on different topics, but they weren’t finished, and the post had to happen.
 Over the past month, in the background of work and home, various frivolous activities have happened: While suggesting on meetup for the ‘hiring’ topic, added ‘and off-boarding,’ and now there will be a mini-talk for 10 minutes I composed limericks, a short poetry format with a punch at the end, trying to rhyme into a form in English.
+Remember how much I liked doing something with hokku at school Quest how to sign up for the university library, which is a tall building I used to observe from the city train.
+I got some fabulous, valuable books Ride roundtrip for a couple of hours to the library on the other side of town for another rare book.

 Read more